ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab09_new.md

 First, setup the coding environment and start to execute code

-# Step 1: Create a lab09 repo
+# First, create a lab09 repo

 Go to github.com and create a new repo called spis16-lab09-part1-Name-Name using Method 1.
 When creating the repo import the starter code from this git repo: https://github.com/ucsd-cse-spis-2017/lab09start